 The Access to Information Act and the Privacy Act do not apply to records that fall under the category of Confidences of the Queen's Privy Council for Canada.
-Confidences of the Queen's Privy Council for Canada in general are excluded for 20 years, while discussion papers are excluded for up to 4 years.
-When an access request involves Cabinet confidences, Ministers and Ministers of State must consult the Privy Council Office before responding.
-The Deputy Minister or Access to Information Co-ordinator in each department can arrange this consultation.
+Confidences of the Queen's Privy Council for Canada are generally excluded for 20 years, while discussion papers are excluded for up to four years.
+When an access request involves Cabinet confidences, ministers must consult the Privy Council Office before responding.
+The deputy minister or access to information co-ordinator in each department can arrange this consultation.